This Time,

 In fact, it’s the only thing that ever has.
 Research has shown that even a fraction of the population — as little as 3.5% — can tip the balance toward real change.

 Movements aren’t about a single person or organization.
-They are about many, many individuals and groups working toward the same goals, like fairer laws and better working conditions.
+They are about many individuals and groups working toward the same goals, like fairer laws and better working conditions.
 Campaigns generate hope and build awareness about issues and alternatives to the status quo.
 They get people involved and ready to take collective action that creates the resolve to actually change things.
-They make public participation possible in our community, work and democratic life.
+They make public participation possible in our community, work, and democratic life.

 Campaign actions might look like: